insanity54/flowworld/README.md

 ## doki-doki ideas

-* [ ] the human.glb model is a 3d model version of the author.
+* [ ] the human.glb model is a 3d model version of me, the author.
 Model made by https://www.fiverr.com/harunyiit/do-retro-style-ps1-like-3d-models
 * [ ] there's a human.glb model of temphuibis too
 * [ ] user-selectable human.glb models
+* [ ] Multiplayer where every participant's model is displayed in a yoga circle
+* [ ] Level up every 100 poses

 ## monetization ideas

 * [ ] people can donate to get themselves immortalized and added to the app as a player selectable model

-## name ideas

-* forever.yoga
-* flow.world

 ## Gamification